DeliSauce/Sheeple/docs/sample-state.md

       tasker_id: 1,
       user_id: 1,
       date: "2017-01-01",
-      description: "Standing in line for the grand opening of my bar."
+      description: "Standing in line for the grand opening of my club."
     }
   }
 }